 And the Geared for Growth Report said that the top ten per cent most ambitious companies were twice as likely to recognise the role technology has to play in stimulating growth than those happy to stay a similar size.

-“British SMEs are clear that they need access to affordable technology to help control costs,” she commented.
+“British SMEs are clear that they need access to affordable technology to help control costs,” he commented.

-“The two thirds of SMES that are still ‘offline’ need to urgently consider the huge opportunities they could be missing, potentially valued at £18.8 billion per year.”
+“The two-thirds of SMES that are still ‘offline’ need to urgently consider the huge opportunities they could be missing, potentially valued at £18.8 billion per year,” he added.

 So, if you’re a small business owner currently considering possible avenues towards expansion, then you’d be well advised to consider embracing new, affordable technologies.

 Of course, there will be an initial outlay involved – but you could start to reap the benefits in no time.